andrew-rosca/etrade-report/README.md

 The dashboard will open in your default browser at `http://localhost:8501`

+**To stop the dashboard:** Press `Ctrl+C` in the terminal

+### First-Time Authentication

+When you first run the dashboard, you'll need to authenticate with E*TRADE:

+1. The dashboard will start and your browser will automatically open to the E*TRADE authorization page
+2. Log in with your E*TRADE username and password
+3. E*TRADE will display a verification code (usually 5 characters)
+4. Copy this code
+5. Go back to your terminal and paste the verification code when prompted
+6. Press Enter

+**Good news:** Your authentication tokens are cached for up to 12 hours, so you won't need to do this every time!

 ### Dashboard Features

+Once logged in, you'll see:

-- **Auto-refresh**: Click "Refresh Data" to update with latest portfolio information
+- **Auto-refresh**: Click "Refresh Data" in the sidebar to update with latest portfolio information
-- **Privacy Mode**: Toggle "Redact Values" to hide sensitive account balances and quantities
+- **Privacy Mode**: Toggle "Redact Values" to hide sensitive account balances and quantities (useful for screenshots)
 - **Time Range Selector**: View cash flow history for 7, 14, 30, 60, or 90 days
-- **Interactive Charts**: Hover over charts for detailed information
+- **Interactive Charts**: Hover over any chart for detailed information
-- **Bucket Views**: Positions organized by configured buckets with color-coded gains/losses
+- **Bucket Views**: Your positions organized by the buckets you configured, with color-coded gains/losses

-## Authentication Flow

-The application uses OAuth 1.0a authentication with E*TRADE:

-1. Run the dashboard
-2. Browser automatically opens to E*TRADE authorization page
-3. Log in to your E*TRADE account
-4. Copy the verification code
-5. Paste it into the terminal
-6. Tokens are cached for up to 12 hours

 ## Dashboard Sections